 As in all other states, Michigan requires that all children be secured in a DOT-approved car seat in the back seat of the vehicle whenever that vehicle is moving.
-According to Michigan car seat laws for 2020, children under the age of 13 must be in the back seat and never the front.
+According to Michigan car seat laws, children under the age of 13 must be in the back seat and never the front.
 All individuals over the age of 13 and all adults must wear seatbelts every time that they are drivers or passengers in a moving vehicle.
 All car and booster seats must meet minimum safety standards set by the Department of Transportation.

 There are exceptions to these rules, of course, but most of them do not apply to children.
 They also recommend that you follow the instructions of the manufacturer of the car seat that you purchased regarding height and weight recommendations.
 Since the American Academy of Pediatrics now recommends that all children under the age of two be secured in a car seat that faces the rear of the vehicle, this is also the recommendation that the state of Michigan now makes.